mhash1m/road-accident-detection/README.md

 This project aims to build a system that can instantly detect any road accident occurrence from a live feed of CCTV cameras.
 It will reduce the delay in providing medical aid to the victims of road accidents by automatically detecting the accident and informing any relevant authorities about it.
 These pings will accompany a short video clip of the incident.
-The project will also focus on accuracy optimization, i.e. reducing the number of false positives and false negatives.

 ### Progress
 The project is still under development and experimentation.
 Each of the checked tasks are constantly